-U.S. task force: Baby boomers should be tested for hepatitis CNovember 26th, 2012 in Diseases, Conditions, Syndromes /
+U.S. task force: Baby boomers should be tested for hepatitis CNovember 26th, 2012 by Denise Mann, Healthday Reporter in Diseases, Conditions, Syndromes /

 Generation has highest rate of infection, likely contracted decades ago.

 (HealthDay)—A U.S. task force suggests that people at high risk for the hepatitis C virus should be screened, which includes those with a history of intravenous drug use and those who received blood transfusions before 1992.